 Working as Cabin Crew

 Cabin Crew (or Flight attendants as they are known in the USA) are members of an aircrew along with pilots (flight deck crew) and a Purser (otherwise known as Chief Steward, Senior Cabin Crew, Cabin Services Manager or Cabin Services Director).
-Cabin crew’s main responsible is for passenger safety during a flight.
+The main responsible for cabin crew is passenger safety during a flight.
 Yes, they are responsible for providing a high level of customer service but this always comes second to safety.

-- assurance that all passengers have fastened the seat belts and their bags are safely placed,
+Assurance that all passengers have fastened the seat belts and that their bags are safely placed,

 However always remember that safety is the main cabin crew responsibility.
 Only then comes provision of a pleasant as well as relaxing flying experience for its passengers.